-Before we take a more depth looking into breaking down this myth, we first need to explore stigmatization associated with drug addiction.
+Before we take a more depth look into breaking down this myth, we first need to explore the stigmatization associated with drug addiction.

 The World Health Organization defines stigma as, “the single most important barrier to overcome in the community is the stigma and associated discrimination towards persons suffering from mental and behavioral disorders.”

 Stigma paralyzes.
 It leaves an individual with feelings of isolation, shame, exclusion, and burden.
 Putting an end to stigma is where our focus should be.
 Collectively we should strive to support individuals, so they can receive the appropriate help they need.

 “Myths and stigmatizing language, especially among emotional and confusing topics like addiction are heavily prevalent.
 Many of these factual inaccuracies, like people with addiction problems, cannot hold down a steady job, prevent individuals from even wanting to seek treatment if they do not think they fit the stereotype of an addict”- John Driscoll

 Now, returning to the myth: All addicts are the same and have the same story.
 We begin by breaking this myth down into 2 parts so that we are able to take a better look at the facts.

 Addiction is a disease that can affect any one person.
 As Hazelden Betty Ford states, “It’s a chronic disease that can be successfully managed for life; and that it affects individuals who are every bit as moral, productive, intelligent, talented—and humanly flawed—as the next person“.